dantrica/ADS1256/README.md

 # ADS1256

-A python library to communicate with the ADS1256 analog to digital converter from Texas Instruments.
+A Python library to communicate with the ADS1256 (by Texas Instruments) and the Raspberry Pi 4 B.

 Initialization: Create the ADS1256 instance with SPI bus/device, frequency, GPIO pins for CS, DRDY, and SYNC, and reference voltage.

+Methods:

 _configure_spi() and _configure_gpio(): Set up SPI interface and GPIO pins for communication and control signals.